 The thinking is that if Orajel can provide oral pain relief for your dog, even if just temporarily, why not use it?
 Alternatively, there are those who would rather take their dogs to a vet and not risk using medications without a consultation and diagnosis.
 It’s a judgement call.

 What is certain, however, is that Orajel isn’t harmful for dogs if used correctly and carefully.
 However, if your pup ate a tube of it, a trip to the vet is required.
 Whatever the situation, let’s learn more about the use of this popular toothache reliever as it applies to dogs.

 Can I Give My Dog Orajel?
 Answer: As Needed

-Just like you need to visit the dentist regularly, your dog too needs to see the vet for dental health.
-It’s best to not let teeth trouble start, and this can only be done with preventive action.
-Ask your vet about brushing and looking after your dog’s teeth, like cleansing biscuits and the like.
+Just like you need to visit the dentist regularly, your dog needs to see a vet for dental health.
+Don’t let teeth-related trouble start in the first place.
+Preventive action is key to good dental health.
+Ask your vet about brushing and how to best look after your dog’s teeth, with cleansing biscuits and the like.

-Also, regular tartar cleaning will give your dog a long and healthy life.
-It’s a little bit of a pain to do this, since your dog will need to be anesthetized before the vet can perform the procedure on them, but it’s worth it.
-You’ll also need to fast your dog the night before the anesthesia, and this will be hard to do, especially when they expectantly come to their bowl for dinner.
+Regular tartar cleaning contributes to a long and healthy canine life.
+It’s a bit of a pain to do this, since your dog will need to be anesthetized, but it’s worth it.

-What you should never do, is use human toothpaste or try and clean the tartar yourself.
-The latter could prove harmful if some of the bacteria that gets released enters your dog’s blood stream.
+Never use human toothpaste when cleaning your dog’s teeth or try and remove tartar buildup yourself.
+The latter could prove harmful if certain bacteria get released and enter your dog’s blood stream.

-If your dog is in a lot of pain and you cannot get to a vet right away, a bit of Orajel will not harm them.
-This is only a temporary solution and not a cure.
-You need to get to the root of the problem and take your dog in for a dental check up as soon as possible.
+If your dog is in a lot of pain and you cannot get to a vet, a bit of Orajel won’t harm them.
+This, however, is only a temporary solution and not a cure.
+You should get to the root of the problem, no pun intended, and take your dog in for a dental checkup as soon as possible.